aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Indicates whether the datalabels display never overlap.
-(For Pie chart)
+Indicates whether datalabels never overlap when performing Pie Chart to image.
+Note: this property is only meaningful when Pie Chart to image.

 **Returns:**
 boolean